 |Nancy McGill||RSSU PreK Funds|

-VT Child Care Industry & Careers Council Certifications, Heartsaver CPR – Infant, Child & Adult, Heartsaver First Aid, Students completing 90% of the Core, Competencies will receive a certificate from Stafford Technical Center.
+VT Child Care Industry & Careers Council Certifications, American Heart Association HeartSaver® First Aid/CPR with AED including Infants and Children Students completing 90% of the Core Competencies will receive a certificate from Stafford Technical Center.

 Average Career Salaries